yanfalcao/ReceptIa/README.md

 The app sends to the AI, information about ingredients that you are allergic to, intolerant of, or dislike.
 Being inclusive of all the users.

+The app follows the practices and uses the official Android app [Now In Android](https://github.com/android/nowinandroid) as a reference.

 ## Features

 :heavy_check_mark: Login with Google.